karanrobo/hackathon-ai-quizzus/README.md

 - View your score and correct answers
 - Generate a new quiz if desired

+### Further steps:
+ - Make a sumamry based on the input
+ - Get further links based on the inputs

 ## Supported File Formats

 - **Images**: PNG, JPG, JPEG